What are the vegan sources of choline, and can you meet your requirements in a plant based pregnancy?

 What is choline?

-We know that animal based sources are some of the main sources of choline, however…one study in 2017 found that only 8.5% of pregnant women (out of 593) met their choline requirements.
-This study was solely amongst women who were non-vegan.
-So this doesn’t necessarily mean that following a non-vegan diet that you meet your choline requirements, nor does it mean following a vegan diet means you’ll be deficient in choline.
+We know that animal based sources are some of the main sources of choline, however…one study in 2017 amongst non-vegan pregnant women found that only 8.5% of pregnant women (out of 593) met their choline requirements.
+Surprising!

-In 2018 the American Academy of Paediatrics called choline a ‘brain building’ nutrient and requested that paediatricians across the US chat to ALL pregnant women about the importance of choline during pregnancy.
+In 2018 the American Academy of Paediatrics called choline a ‘brain building’ nutrient and asked that paediatricians across the US chat to ALL pregnant women about the importance of this nutrient during pregnancy.

 - Rapid cell division and growth

-- Reducing the risk of developing disease in later life
+- Reducing the risk of your baby developing disease in later life

 - Development of new blood vessels